Daniele-Dondi/AutoChem/README.md

  and a set of reactions.<br>
   The program can also download modules and pathways from KEGG database.<br>
  Moreover, input files for ORCA, Gaussian, CREST and xTB can be produced for further calculations of free energies.
- For this aim, bash scripts present in the scripts directory help the automation process for the submission of jobs, their checking and automatic restarting in order to have optimized structures with no imaginary frequencies. <br>
+ For this aim, bash scripts present in the <i>scripts</i> directory help the automation process for the submission of jobs, their checking and automatic restarting in order to have optimized structures with no imaginary frequencies. <br>
- Moreover, scripts permits to calculate the reactions deltaG and to prepare a chemical network for subsequent analysis.<br>
+ Scripts permits to calculate the reactions deltaG and to prepare a chemical network for subsequent analysis.<br>
- In addition, calculations can be saved and integrated, giving the possibility to mix calculations on KEGG downloaded reactions and generated reactions or to make subsequent calculations with different reactions and/or reactants.<br>
+ In addition, calculations can be saved and iterated, giving the possibility to mix calculations on KEGG downloaded reactions and generated reactions or to make subsequent calculations with different reactions and/or reactants.<br>
  <br>